How to Make Educational Games That Engage Your Players

 Source: Exxon Mobil

-Whether educational games are for adults (e.g., corporate games) and or kids, they are divided into six types:
+Whether this games are for adults (e.g., corporate games) or kids, they are divided into six types:

 - Timed games.
 Learners must work against the clock to complete a challenge.
 Playing against a timer can stretch learners, and adds a new dimension to learning tasks.
 Such games are great in compliance training to boost engagement or where employees have to make quick decisions.